 In the UK, owning a property outright doesn't legally bind you to have buildings insurance.
 This scenario changes, however, if you have a mortgage.

 For leasehold flats, the situation is slightly different.
-Typically, building insurance is part of the service charge paid to the landlord or management company.
+Building insurance is part of the service charge paid to the landlord or management company.

-Evaluating the risk: Why insurance is crucial for homeowners
+Evaluating the risks: why insurance is important for homeowners

 Assessing the risk to your property is a practical step in deciding on home insurance.
 Start by considering your location.
 Is your area prone to flooding or other natural disasters?
 If yes, buildings insurance is almost indispensable.